LAST UPDATED: October 13, 2019

 PUBLISHED ON October 13, 2019

-If you’re planning a backpacking trip, you need a reliable backpacking water filter.
-Staying hydrated is one of the most important things to keep in mind while hiking, and you may not have access to freshwater.
-While you could take a chance and drink the water straight from the river, that may be unwise.
+If you’re planning a backpacking trip, you need a reliable water filter.
+Staying hydrated is one of the most important things to keep in mind while hiking, and you may not have access to fresh water on your route.
+While you could take a chance and drink water straight from the river, that may be unwise.
 Instead, here are the best backpacking water filters you should consider to filter out any contaminants.

 The 16-ounce bag is small and can take a while to filter water.
 It will take a while to drip out the filtered water into a bottle, and the water flow rate when sucking through the straw can be a chore and time-consuming.